 - 7) Psyc 227: Statistics

 - 8) Psyc 300: Research Methods

 - 9) Two additional Psychology courses from the following:

-Psyc 301: Neuropsychopharmacology
+- Psyc 302: Neuropsychopharmacology

-Psyc 311: Foundations of Learning
+- Psyc 311: Foundations of Learning

-Psyc 313: Advanced Behavior Neuroscience
+- Psyc 313: Advanced Behavioral Neuroscience

-Psyc 314: Advanced Human Neuroscience
+- Psyc 314: Advanced Human Neuroscience

-Psyc 321: Brain Injury and Recovery
+- Psyc 321: Brain Injury and Recovery

-Psyc 329: Special topics in neuroscience (as approved by chair)
+- Psyc 329: Special Topics in Neuroscience (as approved by program director)

-10) Three additional courses at the 300- or 400- level.
+- 10) Three additional courses at the 300- or 400- level.

-Biol 307: Animal Physiology
+- Biol 307: Animal Physiology

-Biol 311: Developmental Biology
+- Biol 311: Developmental Biology

-Biol 312: Genetics
+- Biol 312: Genetics

-Biol 325: Cellular and Molecular Neuroscience
+- Biol 325: Cellular and Molecular Neuroscience

-Biol 410: Molecular Foundations of Developmental Biology
+- Biol 410: Molecular Foundations of Developmental Biology

-Biol 411: Experimental Embryology
+- Biol 411: Experimental Embryology

-Biol 412: Molecular Genetics
+- Biol 412: Molecular Genetics

-Biol 495: Directed Study
+- Biol 495: Directed Study

-Psyc 302: Neuropsychopharmacology
+- Psyc 302: Neuropsychopharmacology

-Psyc 311: Foundations of learning
+- Psyc 311: Foundations of Learning

-Psyc 313: Advanced behavioral neuroscience
+- Psyc 313: Advanced Behavioral Neuroscience

-Psyc 314: Advanced Human Neuroscience
+- Psyc 314: Advanced Human Neuroscience

-Psyc 321: Brain Injury and Recovery
+- Psyc 321: Brain Injury and Recovery

-Psyc 329: Special topics in neuroscience (as approved by chair)
+- Psyc 329: Special Topics in Neuroscience (as approved by program director)

-Psyc 395: Directed Study
+- Psyc 395: Directed Study

+- Psyc 400: Directed Research

-11) At least one of the above courses at the 300- or 400- level must include a laboratory component.
-In Psychology, these courses are denoted in the course catalog with an EXP designation.
-In Chemistry and Biology, courses are denoted with a LAB designation.
+- 11) At least one of the above courses at the 300- or 400- level must include a laboratory component.
+In Psychology, these courses are denoted in the course Catalog with an EXP designation.
+In Chemistry and Biology, laboratories are included in course descriptions and/or carry 1.25 unit credit.

-Students pursuing a major in Neuroscience should be aware of the following: As listed above, students may receive course credit for an independent study in any represented discipline (biology, chemistry or psychology), assuming the research is directly related to the field of neuroscience (as approved by the neuroscience program chair.)
+- Students pursuing a major in Neuroscience should be aware of the following:

+As listed above, students may receive course credit for an independent study in any represented discipline (biology, chemistry or psychology), assuming the research is directly related to the field of neuroscience (as approved by the neuroscience program director.)

-Students may count up to two units of research, via directed study, toward fulfilling major requirements.
-That directed study should occur in a single discipline, though a student may petition to include research from different disciplines pending the program director's approval.
+Students may count up to two units of research, via independent or directed study, toward fulfilling major requirements.
+That independent or directed study should occur in a single discipline, though a student may petition to include research from different disciplines pending the program director's approval.